sashank1326/Event/README.md

 # Event Management
 <br>
-This enables you create and attend Events
+This enables you to create and attend Events from our application